-- MAVENCLAD is given as two yearly treatment courses. - Each yearly treatment course consists of 2 treatment weeks (also called cycles) that will be about a month apart. - Take MAVENCLAD with water and swallow whole without chewing.
-MAVENCLAD can be taken with or without food. - Swallow MAVENCLAD right away after opening the blister pack. - Your hands must be dry when handling MAVENCLAD and washed well with water afterwards. - Limit contact with your skin.
-Avoid touching your nose, eyes and other parts of the body.
-If you get MAVENCLAD on your skin or on any surface, wash it right away with water. - Take MAVENCLAD at least 3 hours apart from other medicines taken by mouth during the 4- to 5-day MAVENCLAD treatment week. - If you miss a dose, take it as soon as you remember on the same day.
+- MAVENCLAD is given as two yearly treatment courses, consisting of 2 treatment weeks (cycles) about a month apart. - Handle MAVENCLAD with dry hands and take immediately after opening the blister pack.
+Take with water and do not chew the tablet.
+MAVENCLAD can be taken with or without food and should be taken at least 3 hours apart from other medicines. - Wash your hands after handling MAVENCLAD.
+Limit contact with your skin (especially on your face).
+Wash skin and surfaces with water if contact occurs. - If you miss a dose, take it as soon as you remember on the same day.
 If the whole day passes before you remember, take your missed dose the next day.
 Do not take 2 doses at the same time.
 Instead, you will extend the number of days in that treatment week.